tinacms/tina.io/content/blog/upgrading-to-iframe.md

 > Only one export is needed from our `config.{js,ts,jsx,tsx}` file.
 Previously, the config & schema were both exported separately.

 ### Access the new admin page.
-(NextJS only)

 The admin is currently generated & accessible at `/admin/index.html`.

-If you want things to work with just `/admin` you'll need to update your `next.config.js` to handle the redirect.
-This
+On NextJS sites, if you want things to work with just `/admin` you'll need to update your `next.config.js` to handle the redirect.

 ```js
 //next.config.js